Wild Side Specialty Tours: Tours with Integrity

 Wild Side is internationally recognized as a professional, innovative, and successful business conducting environmentally responsible marine interactions.We aggressively participate in environmental protection through education and action, promote sustainable travel and to not just leave footprints as the only impression of our travels through sensitive lands, but to also leave a positive and impassioned impression on high-powered travelers and partners as well.

-We also work collaboratively with Cascadia Research Collective to whom we submit our photos taken of marine wildlife for abundance and distribution analysis.
-We have also donated to Ma’o Farms and Kanu Hawaii.
+We also work collaboratively with Cascadia Research Collective to whom we submit our photos taken of marine wildlife for abundance and distribution analysis, which led to the Hawaiian false killer whale being granted endangered species status.
+We have given scholarships or otherwise donated to diverse organizations as Island Pacific Academy, Radiant Girls Hawaii, Hawaii Ecotourism Association, Ma’o Farms and Kanu Hawaii, as well as sponsored school field trips aboard aboard our vessels.

 Wild Side’s Green Travel – Best Practices